Nasopharyngeal Polyps

 Nasopharyngeal polyps can be seen (Figures 2 and 3) or felt under the soft palate, the muscular layer of tissue that separates the back of the nose and mouth.

 Presurgical biopsy of a nasopharyngeal polyp is not generally performed, especially if it is causing significant airway or swallowing obstruction.
-Evaluation of a removed polyp may be recommended, especially in middle aged or older pets or from the ear canal, to ensure that it just a polyp and not another malignancy.
+Evaluation of a removed polyp is recommended to confirm it is benign.

 Figure 2.
 A small polyp (arrow) is hidden underneath the soft palate of a cat.